 Option 2: Geometric models for various application (thermal, fluid, structure, ...): data exchange, model simplification, model optimization

-Option 3: Optimization for the design of energy systems.
 Some selected optimization techniques are described in detail to develop an in-depth knowledge of the user-defined parameters upon which the engineer can play in order to maximize the performance of these techniques (faster convergence to a global optimum).
 Since the course is oriented towards engineering and not mathematical optimization the cost of the optimization process will be carefully analyzed and practicals means to reduce this cost by the use of surrogate models will be proposed and described.
 Selected optimization techniques will be applied to some multi-objective multi-parameter engineering problems and analysis tools such as parallel coordinates, self-organizing maps will be described and also applied.
 Techniques for robust design optimization will be finally reviewed in order to avoid selecting an over-sensitive optimal design.
-The lectures hours will systematically alternate with lab work sessions where real-life engineering optimization problems will be solved using the commercial software modeFRONTIER.
-Once skilled enough with the software, the students will apply it to the solution of a real-life optimal design problem on which they will write a full technical report.
+The lectures hours will systematically alternate with lab work sessions in Matlab and python programming.
+Once skilled enough with the optimization alogithms, the students will apply it to the solution of a real-life optimal design problem on which they will write a full technical report.

 Good knowledge in fluid mechanic (turbulent and laminar flows), heat transfer, basic in numerical simulation for fluid and basic in multiphase flows.